rhpit/paws/doc/powershell.rst

 you to build and share your Windows pipeline.
 You can see more about groups at `group task <create_group.html>`_.

-Users can use all these scripts provided to run winsetup or group tasks.
+Users can use all these scripts provided to run configure or group tasks.
 Users can pull or push their scripts/groups to this repository.